okaykoa/okaykoa.github.io/_posts/coffee/2023-08-28-vanilla-cardamom-coffee.md

 Let sit for about a minute before stirring with a wooden stirring device, then let the coffee brew for a few minutes (don't forget about your coffee; that would be embarassing 🙃).

-_*Caroline recommends avoiding using a metalic stirring device.
+_*Caroline recommends avoiding using a metallic stirring device.
 She doesn't know why.
 She heard once that you should use a wooden stirring device and follows that advice blindly._

 ## 5. Prepare the foam

-Add some half and half and a tablespoon of vanilla syrup to a tall microwaveable glass.
+Add some half and half and a teaspoon of vanilla syrup to a tall microwaveable glass.

 Warm up the vanilla half and half in the microwave for 30 seconds.